 About the Musher: Peter McClelland, Ely, MN (USA)

-How old were you when you started putting together a team/kennel of dogs?
+Q: How old were you when you started using dogs to pull a sleigh?

 A: I was 19

 Q: What commands do you use to instruct your dogs, and what do the commands mean?